Branch Out Neurological Foundation

 Our Story Why We Exist

-Back in 2005, only months after learning she was an early hopeful for the 2010 Olympics speed skating team, Crystal Phillips got another piece of news that would change her life.
+Back in 2005, only months after learning I was an early hopeful for the 2010 Olympics speed skating team, I received another piece of news that would change my life forever.

-With the determination of an elite athlete and after several months of therapy, Phillips found the strength to tie up her skates and start competing again, until she had a major relapse in 2006 and then again in 2009.
-After years of drug therapy with harsh side effects and little to no impact on her unpredictable disease, Phillips decided to take a more natural approach by focusing on nutrition, herbal medicine, massage, some acupuncture, chiropractic and neurofeedback training.
+With that determination of an elite athlete, invincible teenage mindset and after several months of therapy, I found the strength to tie up my skates and start competing again.
+Although I could skate again, I had another major relapse in 2006 and again in 2009 when I was told my disease was progressing and I would become wheelchair bound in the coming years.
+After receiving this news and trying 5 years of drug therapies with harsh side effects and little to no impact on my disease, I decided to take a different, more natural approach by going off of my drug therapy and focusing on nutrition, herbal medicine, massage and other integrative approaches towards rebalancing my nervous system.

 Our Impact What We Do